 PSY 5840 Advanced Statistics and Research Design (3)

-Prerequisite: PSY 5130
+Prerequisite: PSY 5130, and permission of instructor.

 Theory and application of experimental design in psychological research.
 It included the study of design strategies in relation to statistical procedures, particularly analysis of variance.